 an option in the wake of Wauthier's death.

-the suicide but also rejecting the accusations - had prompted
+but also rejecting the accusations - had prompted

 head-scratching among senior managers at Zurich Insurance.